Back to DaveOpinion

 Progress moves forward.
 And you can ignore the small jumps on a linear scale and refuse to get on board.
 But when technology moves on an exponential scale, it empowers our lives on an exponential scale, and to not get on the bandwagon means to live in prehistoric times, and that is not human nature.

-The only thing that could actually stop self-driving cars becoming our primary form of transportation would be if/when energy storage density becomes high enough that flying cars become feasible as our main form of transport.
+The only thing that could actually stop self-driving cars becoming our primary form of transportation would be if/when energy storage density becomes powerful enough that flying cars become feasible as our main form of transport.
+Either way the human "driver's license" is going to become extinct, tossed on the scrap pile of history along with records, answering machines and floppy disks.

-But self-driving cars are just a small, specific example of the future.
+Self-driving cars are just a small, specific example of the future.
 What is really pushing all of this forward is that we have the hardware capacity to actually make neural networks that are big enough to solve useful problems.
-This can be seen clearly in the release of ChatGPT, which is now the fastest growing internet site of all time (to 100 million users).
+Humanity is watching this, wide-eyed, with the spectacular release of ChatGPT, which is now the fastest growing internet site of all time (to 100 million users).
 ChatGPT is really amazing and fun to experiment with.
 It repeatedly astounds with its capabilities.
 But what is really important about ChatGPT is what it demonstrates.
 We have been scaling up to larger and larger neural networks for many years now.
 And as the neural nets get bigger, they become more capable.
 But what is amazing with ChatGPT is that once we got to networks of ChatGPTs size, the capabilities and comprehension that it showed were completely unexpected.
-It is showing us that things are not just exploding right now in AI, but they are at the *beginning* of the 'explosions'.
+It is showing us that things are not just exploding right now in AI, but they are at the beginning of the 'explosions'.
 The part of an exponential chart just as it starts shooting massively into the sky.
 We can use AI now to help us program.
 To write essays.
 To solve problems.
 It can answer questions that we never taught it to answer, and that is fundamentally a game changer.

 But still, as humans, we have trouble seeing what this future will bring.
 We are impressed with ChatGPT and try to imagine our 'future' with ChatGPT, or with something that is twice as good as ChatGPT, or maybe three times.
-But what we'll have will be hundreds of times more powerful.
+That's our linear brains at work again.
+Because what we'll actually have will be hundreds of times more powerful.
 And then thousands.
-Millions.
-And we will have it soon.
-And then the growth will be effectively infinite from our perspective.
+Unthinkably millions.
+What does it even mean to have something that is millions of times more powerful than ChatGPT?
+We can't even comprehend that, but we will have it soon.
+That growth will effectively be infinite from our perspective.

 What does this mean beyond having a fun AI bot to talk to?

 The industrial revolution was when we started creating machines that could replace muscles.
 Before the industrial revolution, if you wanted to dig a ditch, you had to get a bunch of people with a bunch of shovels, and muscles would move all that dirt.
 All of that can be replaced with one person with a bull dozer.
-And we still needed menial (muscle) labor, because it was hard to automate even fairly simple tasks.
-Stocking shelves still required a human to look at products and figure out where they go.
+Importantly, though, we still needed some menial (muscle) labor, because it was hard to automate even fairly simple tasks.
+Stocking shelves still required a human to look at products and figure out where they go, even though it's mostly a menial job.

 Most people at this point can see that AI mixed with the industrial revolution (which is essentially what "robots" are) will be replacing basic menial labor.
 We're already seeing that.

-But to think it would stop there is foolish.
+But to think it would stop there is foolish linear thinking again.

 The industrial revolution created machines that are replacing what our muscles can do.
 The AI revolution is creating machines that are replacing what our brains can do.

-And not just simpler tasks, like stocking shelves or driving a car.
+Not just simpler tasks, like stocking shelves or driving a car.
 AI today is already capable of researching a topic and write an essay about it.
 While we are incredible, magical, living creatures, it does turn out that our intelligence is not as special as we might have thought.
 It turns out our intelligence can be created by machines, and the level of intelligence it can create is growing effectively unbounded.
+Let's wrap our heads around that.
+It's difficult, because, as we've seen, the "non-artifical intelligence" in our brains does a pretty terrible job of comprehending exponential growth.
+Our brains are bounded.
+The average human brain gets perhaps slightly more intelligent with each generation.
+Slightly.
+So what happens when it gets compared against something that grows exponential?
+We may be winning the war against ChatGPT today, but it's only a matter of time before the smartest person in the world won't stand a chance against the basic capabilities of AI.

 I tend to think of our mental labor as being in three categories.
 Basic menial control (like stocking shelves), and then non-inventive and inventive.
-By "inventive" I am talking about creating something entirely new that has not been seen before, and is not just some variation of prior invention.
-The vast majority of even our skilled work is non-inventive at it's core even if it's new ground.
+By "inventive" I am talking about creating something entirely new that has not been seen before, and is not just some simple variation/combination of prior invention.
+The vast majority of our work, of even our skilled work is non-inventive at it's core even if it's new ground.
 Most people working in law, for example, are working on cases, researching, even writing arguments or judging them.
 None of this is entirely new.
 A miniscule percentage of them are actually creating new legislation, and even then, so much of it is just variations on past legislation.
-Don't think that highly-skilled, massively educated lawyers can be replaced by AI?
+Do you think it's ridiculous to consider AI someday replacing our highly-skilled, massively educated legal workforce?
 ChatGPT v4 took the bar exam, and didn't just pass, it scored in the top 10%.
-And it's just a toy.
+And it's just a mere toy.

 I'm not saying AI is incapable of creating completely new, inventive content, we are already seeing some of that, but it is certainly a more difficult task for it.
-Now, at least.
+For now, at least.
 But there is plenty of incredibly skilled labor, incredibly mentally difficult labor, and AI is going to replace that.
-As a controversial example, consider therapy.
-This seems innately human, innately non-replaceable, but we will see our therapy completely replaced by machines.
+As a controversial example, consider mental/emotional therapy.
+This seems innately human, innately non-replaceable, but we will absolutely see our therapy workforce completely replaced by machines.
 That sounds horrifying at first, but consider a therapist who never makes any mistakes, is capable of creating the same kind of connection as a regular therapist, has perfect knowledge of the state of psychological care, and never takes advantage of you, and is available 24 hours a day and is almost free to use.
 If that existed, people would use it in droves.
 But how could an AI possibly understand psychology?
 How could it create human connection when it isn't even human?
 The first answer is not difficult.
 AI can consume and learn all of the content that a skilled therapist would learn in school, in much less time, and then be infinitely duplicated.
 AI can learn what the right things are to say to both connect to the patient and inspire change.
-Being able to mimic us is one of the first things we'll see in AI.
+Being able to mimic us is one of AI's simpler tasks.

 Will people want to talk to a robot?
 They won't have to experience it that way.
 So much of therapy these days is done online.
 We are ridiculously close to having AI that can generate a video image and audio of speech that will look and act exactly like a human.
 We're just a few linear steps away from that right now.